FaztWeb/python-course/readme.md

 # Python Course
 ![](docs/python_fazt.png)

-# What programms can i build?
+# What programms can i build with python?
 you can build in python:
 - Console applications
 - Desktop applications